firmata/firmata.js/packages/firmata.js/readme.md

 - `board.i2cWrite(address, register, [...bytes])`

   Write an arbitrary number of bytes to the specified register.
 May not exceed 64 Bytes.

+- `board.i2cWrite(address, register, bytes)`

+  Write a single byte to the specified register.

 - `board.i2cWriteReg(address, register, byte)`